 The state of Oklahoma also enforces a strict liability law.
 Strict liability dog bite laws hold the owner liable for any personal injuries the dog inflicts, even if the dog has never previously acted aggressively.
 For example, if the dog jumps on someone, causing injury, the victim can hold the owner responsible, even if a similar situation had never occurred before.
 Many other states instead opt for the “one bite” rule.
 This rule does not hold the dog owner liable until the second time a dog bites someone or shows aggression.

-Our skilled attorneys can help you determine whether your case is worth pursuing and will ensure it is filed within the appropriate time frame.
+Our attorneys can help you determine whether your case is worth pursuing and will ensure it is filed within the appropriate time frame.

 All states impose a statute of limitations, or a deadline for filing a lawsuit.
 In Oklahoma, the statute of limitations on personal injury cases is two years.
 This deadline is typically two years from the date the injury occurred.
 Lawsuits filed beyond the statute of limitations will not be heard or tried in court.
-It is vital to work with an experienced personal injury attorney from the start.
-Our skilled attorneys can help you determine whether your case is worth pursuing and will ensure it is filed within the appropriate time frame.
+It is vital to work with a personal injury attorney from the start.
+Our attorneys can help you determine whether your case is worth pursuing and will ensure it is filed within the appropriate time frame.

 In general, all dog owners are required to exercise a certain level of care over their animals.
 With Oklahoma's strict liability laws, owners are automatically liable for most dog bite injuries.
 However, there are circumstances which will require you to prove the dog's owner was negligent in exercising a reasonable level of care.
 Typically, to win a dog bite case, the injured individual must prove:

 When determining what is considered reasonable care, our team can investigate the circumstances surrounding the dog attack.
 The courts take a variety of factors into account when determining whether an owner is liable for their dog biting someone, including: